dviralfi/RandomMelody/README.md

 The program is written in Python and uses the Midiutil package for MIDI file manipulation.

 It provides a MIDI file that contains chords :notes: and melody :musical_note: , written totally randomly by the program.

-The MIDI file can easily be used by your favorite DAW[^1].
+The MIDI file can easily be used by your favorite DAW[^1]. :control_knobs:

 ## Installation Guide